The Nashua Historical Society will be closed on the following days in observance of these holidays.

 December 25 - Christmas Day (Monday)

-All programs listed below are presented at the Nashua Historical Society, 5 Abbott Street, Nashua, NH
+All programs are presented at The Nashua Historical Society, 5 Abbott Street, Nashua, NH

 Speare Museum Changing Exhibit Case - located just inside the Speare's front entrance.